Paratrooper Company: Ecuadorian–Peruvian War

 The unit became well known during the Ecuadorian–Peruvian War when paratroopers Antonio Brandariz Ulloa, Carlos Raffo García and Armando Orozco seized the city of Puerto Bolívar in southern Ecuador prior to the declaration of a ceasefire on July 31, 1941, concluding the Peruvian offensive in El Oro Province.

+Later history

+The unit has marched in its traditional grey uniform as part of the Air Force's troops during the Grand Military Parade held annually.